georgeAbouKhalil/react-native-favorite-places/README.md

 # Set up Google API Key:
 - Obtain a Google API Key with access to Maps and Geolocation.
-- data file in the project root and add your API key:
+- Utils -> location.js file in the project add your API key: